 Using Git tags and branches in a CI/CD pipeline

-Tags and branches are important tools for keeping the development process organized and efficient.
+Tags and branches are important tools for keeping your development process organized and efficient.
 Not only do they make it easier for development teams to manually coordinate and review their progress, but they can also help automate, orchestrate, and monitor development processes in a continuous integration and delivery (CI/CD) pipeline.

 Every CI/CD pipeline is different.
 There are several branching strategies you can use during development, including: